chenxingqiang/jax-ml/doc/developers/plotting.rst

 Developing with the Plotting API
 ================================

-Scikit-learn defines a simple API for creating visualizations for machine learning.
+Jax-learn defines a simple API for creating visualizations for machine learning.
 The key features of this API is to run calculations once and to have the flexibility to adjust the visualizations after the fact.
 This section is intended for developers who wish to develop or maintain plotting tools.
 For